Intrinsic alignments of galaxies in multiple projections: Results

 \subsection{Model and fit}

-In this Section, we present the results of fitting the NLA model to $w_{g+}$ and $\tilde{\xi}_{g+,2}$.
-First, we assess the quality of the fit and then investigate the improvement of SNR when combining projections, analogous to Section \ref{sect:results_SNR}.
+In this section we present the results of fitting the NLA model to $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$.
+First, we assess the quality of the fit and then investigate the improvement of S/N when combining projections, analogous to Sect. \ref{sect:results_SNR}.
+However, in this section we restrict the scales to $r_{(\mathrm{p})}>6\,\mathrm{Mpc}/h$, only investigating the S/N obtained with common NLA modelling choices.
+Therefore, the results shown here serve two purposes, first, to investigate how different scales contribute to the gain in S/N, and second, to examine how the pure gain in S/N propagates into uncertainty of the inferred NLA amplitude.

-Figure \ref{Fig:IA TNG300 fit} shows the combined fit along the x-, y- and z-axis (light, medium and dark blue) for $w_{g+}$ (top panel) and quadrupole (bottom panel) galaxy-shape correlation functions, both for particle number (downward triangle) and mass cut (upward triangle) using the simple inertia tensor definition.
+Figure \ref{Fig:IA TNG300 fit} shows the combined fit along the x-, y- and z-axis (light, medium and dark blue) for $w_\mathrm{g+}$ (top panel) and $\tilde{\xi}_\mathrm{g+,2}$ (bottom panel) galaxy-shape correlation functions, both for particle number (downward triangle) and mass cut (upward triangle) using the simple inertia tensor definition.
 The NLA model is fitted in the unshaded region and displayed as solid line for the particle number cut and dashed line for the mass cut.
-Looking at the residuals in Fig. \ref{Fig:IA TNG300 fit}, we can see that the model struggles to reliably reproduce the data points.
-In fact, it seems to perform worse for the quadrupole $\tilde{\xi}_{g+,2}$ than for $w_{g+}$.
-Furthermore, the $A_\mathrm{IA}b_\mathrm{g}$ obtained from the model fit are inconsistent between $\tilde{\xi}_{g+}$ and $w_{g+}$, as can be seen in Table \ref{tab:amplitude_fit_results}.
-We believe that this is caused by both methods probing slightly different scales (see Appendix \ref{app:fitted amplitude difference}).
+It must be noted that the individual points in Fig. \ref{Fig:IA TNG300 fit} are highly correlated, not only between different projection directions, but also between $r_\mathrm{(p)}$ bins due to mode mixing.
+However, we can judge the goodness of fit with the reduced $\chi^2_\mathrm{red}$ shown in Table \ref{tab:amplitude_fit_results}.
+It ranges from 0.47 to 1.59 and is generally lower for $w_\mathrm{g+}$, possibly indicating slightly over-predicted error bars, but nevertheless an acceptable fit.

-The fitted amplitudes for all available measurements are displayed in Table \ref{tab:amplitude_fit_results}.
-The inferred $A_\mathrm{IA}b_\mathrm{g}$ are internally consistent for the individual projection directions, enabling us to investigate the gain in SNR similar to the previous sections.
-In this case, we define the SNR as the fraction between fitted amplitude ($A_\mathrm{IA}b_\mathrm{g}$) and associated error ($\sigma(A_\mathrm{IA}b_\mathrm{g})$) obtained by minimizing the $\chi^2$-statistic defined in Eq. (\ref{eq:chi2 transformed}):
+The fitted amplitudes for all available measurements are displayed in Table \ref{tab:amplitude_fit_results} as well.
+We find a consistent $\sim25\%$ difference in inferred $A_\mathrm{IA}b_\mathrm{g}$ between $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$.
+We believe that this is caused by both methods probing different scales and further discuss this in Appendix \ref{app:fitted amplitude difference}.
+Still, the inferred $A_\mathrm{IA}b_\mathrm{g}$ are internally consistent for the individual projection directions, enabling us to investigate the gain in S/N in a similar way to what is described in the previous sections.
+In this case, we can define the S/N as the fraction between fitted amplitude ($A_\mathrm{IA}b_\mathrm{g}$) and associated error ($\sigma(A_\mathrm{IA}b_\mathrm{g})$) obtained by minimising the $\chi^2$-statistic defined in Eq. (\ref{eq:chi2 transformed}):